Tunisia attack: Gunmen kill 37 at Tunisian beach hotel

-At least 37 people have been killed after at least one gunman attacked a Tunisian tourist hotel in the popular resort of Sousse
+At least 37 people were killed in an armed attack on a Tunisian hotel in the popular resort of Sousse, an interior ministry official said on Friday

 Tunis: At least 37 people, mostly foreigners, were killed and 36 others injured on Friday when gunmen opened indiscriminate fire in Tunisia's resort town of Sousse, the country's interior ministry said.